Lillelid murders: Crystal Sturgill

 Crystal Rena Sturgill, 18, was born on March 13, 1979, in Harold, Kentucky.
 Her mother, Teen Blackburn, refused to divulge the name of her father, and his name does not appear on her birth certificate.
 She was in her senior year at Betsy Layne High School and also attended Floyd County Technical School in Drift, Kentucky, where records indicate she had been a slightly above-average student.
 Sturgill's academic performance declined in high school; she blamed this on drugs and alcohol.
 However, she performed well on standardized tests, including a total score of 28 on her ACT, and had applied for admission to several colleges.
 She worked in the Betsy Layne Elementary School daycare as part of a co-op program.
 Her supervisors described Sturgill as a capable child caregiver, and she received very high marks.
-Sturgill had no prior criminal history as either a juvenile or an adult, but had been suspended from school several times.
+Like Mullins, Sturgill had no criminal record as either a juvenile or an adult, but had been suspended from school several times.
 Observers commented on the amount of emotional neglect Sturgill suffered in her home; in December 1996, she accused her stepfather of repeated sexual abuse.
 After the accusations, Sturgill moved in with her aunt in Prestonsburg, Kentucky.
 She began attending Prestonsburg High School in January 1997, but soon had to move out of her aunt's home.
 She lived in approximately thirteen different places from the time she made the allegations in December until the shootings occurred in April.
 Sturgill was good friends with Mullins, and was critical of his relationship with Cornett.
 She had no history of violence nor a criminal record before April 1997.